The fourth moment of Dirichlet $L$-functions at the central value: Error terms with and close

 We first recall that $E_{M,N}$ is given by the right-hand side of \eqref{eqC_MN}, but with the contours of the integration at

-After applying the functional equation to $\mathcal{D}_{q}$, we replace the sum over $a$ and $b$ with a factor $q^\ve$ and rename $a_1,b_1$ as $a, b$ for notational convenience, subsequently, $\chi'_0$ denotes the principal character modulo $ab$.
+After applying the functional equation of Proposition \ref{lemgED2} to $\mathcal{D}_{q}$, we replace the sum over $a$ and $b$ with a factor $q^\ve$ and rename $a_1,b_1$ as $a, b$ for notational convenience in the following, and subsequently, $\chi'_0$ denotes the principal character modulo $ab$.
 Then we have

 where and where